transkatgirl/GrandpaMenu/README.md

 This application should be considered a prototype rather than something ready for use.

+## Usage

+The displayed interface can be navigated using only a pointer and left click button, making it compatible with a large variety of accessibility devices.

+The end user can click on any of the available responses to highlight them, allowing for them to be read by others by looking at the screen.
+Some response buttons may provide follow-up questions.

+In addition, the interface contains an optional text input that can be used with a keyboard.
+This input field can be accessed by pressing the `🗣️ To Say Something` button.

+The interface state can be reset by pressing the on-screen reset button.

 ## Setup

 This application is a website meant to be loaded in [Android Kiosk](https://android-kiosk.com).
 However, it should be compatible with other browsers.